Niralisj/DAIS/README.md

 2. **Take the Skin Assessment Quiz** – Determine your skin type and concerns.
 3. **Explore Tips & Articles** – Enhance your skincare knowledge with expert content.
 4. **Join the Community Forum** – Connect with skincare enthusiasts and professionals.
-5. **Set Skincare Reminders** – Stay on top of your skincare routine with custom reminders.

 ---